-Connect communications using a twisted pair cable at the RJ-45 connector on the alarm/communications circuit board located on the inside front cover (see the CANbus and RS-485 RJ-45 Connections figure below for more detail).
+Connect communications using a twisted pair cable at the RJ-45 connector on the alarm/communications circuit board located on the inside front cover (see CANbus and RS-485 RJ-45 Connections for detail).
 Two RJ-45 ports are provided.
 The ports are in parallel and either port may be used.
 See the Connector Pinout table for more information.
 Communications are isolated.
-An adapter from RJ-45 to an 8-position terminal block may be connected to the RJ-45 connector and is available to order separately (SENS p/n 208026, refer to the RJ-45 to Terminal Block Adapter figure).
+An adapter from RJ-45 to an 8-position terminal block may be connected to the RJ-45 connector and is available to order separately (SENS p/n 208026, refer to the RJ-45 to Terminal Block Adapter diagram).